johnypark/TextMiningR/README.md

 # TextMiningR
 This repository is the beginner's collection of methods for analyzing texts in scientific journals.
-- quanteda: An R package for the quantitative analysis oftextual data https://www.theoj.org/joss-papers/joss.00774/10.21105.joss.00774.pdf
+- quanteda: An R package for the quantitative analysis of textual data https://www.theoj.org/joss-papers/joss.00774/10.21105.joss.00774.pdf

 - Text mining with R